ivan-guerra/programmador.com/content/posts/resumes-in-latex.md

 Writing a resume can be a time consuming task involving many rounds of proofreading, recollection, and wordsmithing.
 Alongside the content, the format of a resume carries a lot of weight.
-Like most, the first drafts of my resume were written using Microsoft Word.
-As my resume evolved, I found myself fiddling with a lot of the settings buried deep within Words' menus.
-It was tedious to get small deviations in format that applied to one section but not the others.
+Many people start out writing their resume in Microsoft Word.
+As their resume evolves, they begin to fiddle with settings buried deep within Words' menus.
+It can become tedious.

-In college, I came across [LaTeX][1].
-LaTeX gave me the fine-grained control I was searching for in a way that was easier to grok than clicking through a series of nested menus.
-Overtime, I developed a LaTeX resume template following the advice given in Gayle McDowell's ["This Is What a *GOOD* Resume Should Look Like"][2].
-I'd like to share that template as well as the tools and workflow I use when editing my resume.
+You may have heard of [LaTeX][1].
+LaTeX gives you fine-grained control that, at least for a programmer, may be easier to grok than clicking through a series of nested menus.
+This article takes a look at a LaTeX resume template in the style of Gayle McDowell's ["This Is What a *GOOD* Resume Should Look Like"][2].
+You'll also see the tools and workflow that simplify resume development in LaTeX.

 ## The Template

-To be clear, I don't want to advertise this as the golden format.
-I work in tech so my resume's target audience is of course tech recruiters.
-That said, I believe anyone in STEM can modify this template to suit their particular audience.
+To be clear, the template given here isn't golden but it's a solid starting point for many.
+This resume template's target audience is tech recruiters.
+That said, most STEM folks can modify this template to suit their particular audience.

 Here's the template in all its glory.
 Add, remove, and edit as needed in your